PowerDNS/pdns/pdns/dnsdistdist/docs/advanced/snmp.rst

   agentxperms 0700 0700 dnsdist dnsdist

-In order to allow the retrieval of statistics via SNMP, ``snmpd``'s access control has to configured.
+In order to allow the retrieval of statistics via SNMP, ``snmpd``'s access control has to be configured.
 A very simple SNMPv2c setup only needs the configuration of a read-only community in ``snmpd.conf``::

   rocommunity dnsdist42